Skip to content

 An interview with Nicky Goulder, Founding Chief Executive of Create

 For Spectacle Makers, Cubitts worked with nine renowned creatives from a broad spectrum of disciplines, to design one-off spectacles bridging art and functional object.
-Each frame will be auctioned on behalf of Create, leading creative arts charity promoting community, skill building and wellbeing.
+Each frame will be auctioned on behalf of Create, the UK's leading creative arts charity promoting community, skill building and wellbeing.
 We spoke to Create’s Founding CEO, Nicky Goulder, to find out more about the charity’s work.

 C Tell me about the objectives of Create.